 During 1993, Old UGC adopted a stock option plan for certain of its employees, which was assumed by us on January 30, 2002 (the "Employee Plan").
 The Employee Plan was construed, interpreted and administered by the Committee, consisting of all members of the Board of Directors who were not our employees.
 The Employee Plan provided for the grant of options to purchase up to 39,200,000 shares of Class A common stock, of which options for up to 3,000,000 shares of Class B common stock were available to be granted in lieu of options for shares of Class A common stock.
 The Committee had the discretion to determine the employees and consultants to whom options were granted, the number of shares subject to the options, the exercise price of the options, the period over which the options became exercisable, the term of the options (including the period after termination of employment during which an option was to be exercised) and certain other provisions relating to the options.
 The maximum number of shares subject to options that were allowed to be granted to any one participant under the Employee Plan during any calendar year was 5,000,000 shares.
 The maximum term of options granted under the Employee Plan was ten years.
 Options granted were either incentive stock options under the Internal Revenue Code of 1986, as amended, or non-qualified stock options.
 In general, for grants prior to December 1, 2000, options vested in equal monthly increments over 48 months, and for grants subsequent to December 1, 2000, options vested 12.5% six months from the date of grant and then in equal monthly increments over the next 42 months.
-Vesting would be accelerated upon a change of control of us as defined in the Employee Plan.
-At December 31, 2003, employees had options to purchase an aggregate of 10,745,692 shares of Class A common stock outstanding under The Employee Plan and options to purchase an aggregate of 3,000,000 shares of Class B common stock.
+Vesting would be accelerated upon a change of control of us as defined in the Employee Plan and options to purchase an aggregate of 3,000,000 shares of Class B common stock.
 The Employee Plan expired June 1, 2003.
-Options outstanding prior to the ex
+Options outstanding prior to the expiration date continue to be recognized, but no new grants of options will be made.